ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font-family.md

 		'Verdana, Geneva, sans-serif'
 	]
 	```

-	the `fontFamily` command will accept strings below as value:
+	the `fontFamily` command will accept the corresponding strings as a value:
 	* `'Arial'`
 	* `'Courier New'`
 	* `'Georgia'`